52 minute read · November 29, 2022

 Cross-Departmental Reporting

 Organizations often struggle to reconcile data from sales, marketing, finance, and operations due to inconsistent definitions and siloed systems.
-A semantic layer standardizes key business metrics and dimensions, enabling teams to generate consistent, accurate reports without manually reconciling data from multiple sources.
+Unified data abstraction standardizes key business metrics and dimensions, enabling teams to generate consistent, accurate reports without manually reconciling data from multiple sources.

 Self-Service Analytics

-Analysts and business users frequently need to perform ad hoc analysis but may lack deep technical skills to query raw data directly.
-A semantic layer provides a business-friendly interface, allowing users to explore and analyze data without writing complex SQL or understanding underlying data models.
+Analysts and business users frequently need to perform ad hoc analysis, but may lack the deep technical skills to query raw data directly.
+A unified semantic model provides a business-friendly interface, allowing users to explore and analyze data without writing complex SQL or understanding underlying data models.

 For instance, marketing teams can quickly examine campaign performance or segment customers based on behavior using BI tools connected to the semantic layer.
 This empowers teams to generate insights independently while maintaining consistency and governance across the organization.